Jay Schnitzer, M.D., Ph.D.

 Vice President, Chief Technology Officer, and Chief Medical Officer

-Previously, as the director of biomedical sciences at MITRE, Schnitzer oversaw the organization's health transformation R&D program.
-In that capacity, he identified opportunities for MITRE to make important, transformative, impactful differences in healthcare for our sponsors and the nation.
-As part of this work, he led the writing and editing of the Integrated Report for the Independent Assessment performed in response to Section 201 of the Veterans Choice Act and organized and facilitated the Blue Ribbon Panel.
+Previously, as the director of biomedical sciences at MITRE, Schnitzer oversaw the organization’s health transformation R&D program.
+In that capacity, he identified opportunities for MITRE to make important, transformative, and impactful differences in healthcare for our sponsors and the nation.
+As part of this work, he led the writing and editing of the Integrated Report for the Independent Assessment performed in response to Section 201 of the Veterans Choice Act and organized and facilitated the Blue-Ribbon Panel.
 To support the Department of Veterans Affairs’ (VA) decision on its electronic health record (EHR) system, he facilitated a special Listening Forum for the VA Secretary in August 2017, at which industry experts on EHR implementation discussed leading practices.
 In January 2018, he organized a panel of EHR interoperability experts, which produced a report containing recommendations as input for the VA’s contract with a commercial EHR vendor.

 Before joining MITRE, Schnitzer was the director of the Defense Sciences Office at DARPA, where he led a team of 20 program managers and 70 support staff overseeing R&D across multiple domains.
 In addition to life sciences, biomedical research, and quantum physics, these R&D areas included materials science, advanced mathematics, and engineering.